pcarmona79/dday-old-vibes/readme.txt

  - Removes empty function ifchangewep() from p_generic_wep.c.
  - Gives visual recoil to Gewehr K43 in Weapon_K43_Fire() of ita_weapon.c.
+ - Fixes scoreboards in p_hud.c when there are too many players to be displayed.
+ - Adds score to player id in chasing mode for better streaming experience.

 What's new in 4.5k-2
 --------------------